slipperyslurp/Tensile-Tester-Team-11/README.md

 # Tensile-Tester-Team-11

-1. Repository Contents: Aside from presentation materials and the source code, this repository contains updated design documents and unused code for the stepper motor with gear.
+1. Repository Contents: Aside from presentation materials and the source code, this repository contains updated design documents and a model of an unused stepper gear.
 Below is the parts list with links as well as special parameters needed to run the code.

 2. System Parts: